Getting your lawn ready for Christmas

 Fertilise

 Now that you have water penetrating properly, if you haven't already in the past 6 weeks, give your lawn a feed.
-It's amazing how more effective fertilising is when the fertiliser is able to be carried down to the root zone of the lawn.
-Since water is the carrier of nutrients, if it's rolling off the top then the chances are that your fertiliser is being carried away from the lawn too.
+It's amazing how much more effective fertilising is when it can be carried down evenly to the root zone of the lawn.
+Since water is the carrier of nutrients through the soil, once you've ensured it is wetting evenly (by applying a wetting agent), you'll be amazed by how much your fertiliser results are.
 I'd recommend the following:

-• After watering in the wetting agent, apply a solid type (not a liquid) mineral fertiliser such as Greenkeeper or Emerald Green.
-You can do this on the same day - in fact, that I'd recommend that you do to make the most of the time we have before Christmas
+• After watering in the wetting agent, apply a solid type (not a liquid) mineral fertiliser such as Paul Munns Emerald Green.
+You can do this on the same day as applying the wetting agent.
+If you do it this weekend, you'll get some good results before Christmas.

 Mow

-Give your lawn a mow, but don't cut it too low otherwise you may remove some of the much-needed colour.
-The idea would be to clip off any weeds seed heads and pick up any leave litter on the surface.
+Give your lawn a mow, but don't cut it too low; otherwise, you may remove some of the much-needed colour.
+The idea would be to clip off any weed seed heads and pick up any leaf litter left on the surface.
 While you're there, trim the edges - neat edges make all the difference ;)

 Patch

 If you have any large dead or dying patches, you can replace them with some instant turf.
-We stock a range of turf varieties over the weekend for pickup and Bunnings will most likely have some on hand too.
-Replacing lawn so close to Christmas is probably the last thing you want to be thinking about but it is an option if you need it.
+We stock a range of turf varieties over the weekend for pickup.
+Replacing lawn so close to Christmas is probably the last thing you want to think about, but it is an option if you need it.

 Pigment Dye

 As a last resort, and if all else fails, there are some very nice products that you can use to spray your lawn green.
-Greek keepers have been using these products for years and they are now available in home lawn sized packs.
+Greenkeepers have been using these products for years, and they are now available in home lawn-sized packs.
 They won't do a miracle, but they will add colour to a tired lawn instantly.
-Click here for more information
+Click here for more information.

-We'd like to take this opportunity to wish all of our readers a wonderful Christmas and as always, if you'd like any more information around this blog, give us a call on 8298 0555 or email stefan@paulmunnsinstantlawn.com.au
+We'd like to take this opportunity to wish all of our readers a wonderful Christmas, and as always, if you'd like any more information about this blog, give us a call on 8298 0555 or email info@paulmunnsinstantlawn.com.au

 Leave a comment